-If both BSS receive a TFO_REQ indicating that the same speech codec is used, the modification is not necessary and the BSS can move to the TFO established mode.
+If both BSS receive a TFO\REQ indicating that a compatible speech codec type is used, the modification is not necessary and the BSS can move to the TFO established mode.

-If the speech codecs used on both sides are different, each BSS looks at the list of the acceptable speech codecs from the other BSS.
+If the speech codec configurations used on both sides are not compatible, each BSS looks at the list of the acceptable speech codec configurations from the other BSS.

-There is an implicit rule as to the speech codec that every BSS will try to use based on the current speech codec, the list of locally acceptable speech codecs, and the list of remotely acceptable speech codecs.
-Each BSS then tries if it supports it to perform a change of codec via a intra-BSS (normally intra-cell) handover.
+There is an implicit rule as to the speech codec configuration that every BSS will try to use based on the current speech codec configuration, the list of locally acceptable speech codec configurations, and the list of remotely acceptable speech codec configuration.
+Each BSS then tries if it supports it to perform a change of codec configuration via a intra-BSS (normally intra-cell) handover.

-When a handover has been performed, each BSS will reply to TFO_REQ by a new TFO_ACK message indicating the newly used speech codec.
-The process goes on until either the same codec is used, or no more change of codec is possible according to the fixed rule.
+When a handover has been performed, each BSS will reply to TFO\REQ by a new TFO\ACK message indicating the newly used speech codec configuration.
+The process goes on until either a compatible codec configuration is used, or no more change of the codec configuration is possible according to the fixed rule.

 There is a timer that protects the TFO establishment phase.
 The BSS, after the timer has elapsed, stops sending TFO request messages, but continues the monitoring of the peer entity.
 This is in order not to degrade the communication if TFO cannot be established.
-To resume the TFO establishment phase, it will be up to the peer entity to send a new TFO_REQ message to initiate a new attempt of establishment/modification of TFO e.g. when a handover has occurred.
+To resume the TFO establishment phase, it will be up to the peer entity to send a new TFO\REQ message to initiate a new attempt of establishment/modification of TFO e.g. when a handover has occurred.

-6.4.4 Change of speech codec in the BSS
+6.4.3 Change of speech codec configuration in the BSS